Projective normality of model varieties and related results: Application to the real model orbit of type

 \end{lemma}

-\begin{proof} We have Now notice that $H$ acts on $(V(\grl)\otimes \mC_{-\chi} )^{H_0}$ and so the latter decomposes according to the action of a character of the form $\xi_D+n\xi_E$.
-Moreover, all these eigenspaces will be of dimension one, since $H$ is spherical.
+\begin{proof} We have Now notice that $H$ acts on $(V(\lambda)\otimes \mathbb{C}_{-\chi} )^{H_0}$ and so the latter decomposes into $H$-stable subspaces where $H$ acts by a character of the form $\xi_D+n\xi_E$.
+Moreover, all these eigenspaces are of dimension one, since $H$ is spherical.
 Hence we have

-Now recall that the space of spherical vectors $V(\omega_F^*)^{(H)}_{\xi_F}$ is nonzero if and only if $F\in\mN\Delta$, and $\xi_F=\xi_{D+nE}$ if and only if $F=D+nE-\sigma$ for $\sigma\in\mZ\Sigma$. \end{proof}
+Now recall that the space of spherical vectors $V(\omega_F^*)^{(H)}_{\xi_F}$ is nonzero if and only if $F\in\mathbb{N}\Delta$, and $\xi_F=\xi_{D+nE}$ if and only if $F=D+nE-\sigma$ for $\sigma\in\mathbb{Z}\Sigma$. \end{proof}

 Let us specialize this identity to the case $D=0$ and compare the coordinate ring of $G/H_0$ with the coordinate ring of the normalization of its closure in $V(\omega_E^*)$.
 Since